ryanpogi1/GrowPai/README.md

 # Growtopia cit hek no virus and ltc miner rilll
 # Version
 * Version : <b>4.18</b> [7/3/2023]
+# What new [8/3/2023]
+* Fixed false mod detect on cps
+* Increased pathfinder delay on cps
+* added httprequest(url, method) -- get/post

 # What new [7/3/2023]
 * Added water check in Tile struct (check docs for more info)
 * Added fire check in Tile struct (check docs for more info)